bscan/PerlNavigator/README.md

 ### Perl paths
-If you have a nonstandard install of Perl, please set the settings "perlnavigator.perlPath" and "perlnavigator.perlcriticPath"
-You can also add additional include paths that will be added to the perl search path (@INC) via "perlnavigator.includePaths"
+If you have a nonstandard install of Perl, please set the setting "perlnavigator.perlPath" You can also add additional include paths that will be added to the perl search path (@INC) via "perlnavigator.includePaths"